emenems/mGlobe/USER_MANUAL/mGlobe_user_guide.md

     * The *subtract average* option will subtract the mean value from all results.
         * Do not use this option if you split the computation into several periods/files as the mean value changes in time.
--   *Threshold (deg)*: set the threshold between the local and the global zone expressed in the spherical distance (degrees, min. = 0.05, max = 1.00 deg).
+-   *Threshold (deg)*: set the threshold between the local and the global zone expressed in the spherical distance (degrees, min = 0.05, max = 1.00 deg).
 This value is than applied to the  re-interpolated mass grid and not the grid in the original  resolution.
-* *SHP (optional)*: select land shapefile (SHP) for high(er)-resolution land/ocean identification.
+* *SHP (optional)*: select **land** shapefile (SHP) for high(er)-resolution land/ocean identification.
 SHP files as provided by [Natural Earth](http://www.naturalearthdata.com/downloads/) are supported.
+    * For absolute majority of sites, this option will not affect the result in substantial way, but will increase the computation time significantly (especially when using Octave)
     * Shapefile will be applied only to local grid cells, i.e. up to max.
-1.1 degrees from point of computation.
+1.05 degrees from point of computation.
 Remaining cells (or all cells if SHP not selected) will be identified using `mGlobe_DATA_OceanGrid.mat` grid.
 This file can by created using the  `EXAMPLES\Scripts\create_ocean_grid.m` script.
     * It is ineffective to load files with resolution higher than 1:50 m (due to the resolution of the computation grid)

 #### Example: Compute the GHE (GLDAS/NOAH10)